howardmann/Tutorials/node_authentication.md

 * Create a user signup, login and logout system with passport.js
 * Setup authorizations and session view pages
 * Setup conditional view logic based on session data
+* Setup 3rd party OAUTH login with Github as a strategy example